bhavukm/terraform-project-1/README.md

    13. SSH into one of the 2 EC2 instances from the AutoScaling Group via AWS Session Manager and then run the following commands to stress out CPU utilization.

+       yum install stress -y

+       stress --cpu 1 --timeout 800 &

-   14. Head over to your ASG Instances section and check if a new EC2 Instance has been created.
+   15. Head over to your ASG Instances section and check if a new EC2 Instance has been created.
 Also, check your email if you received the alert.

        **This completes the project successfully**

-   15. Destroy all terraform resources: _terraform destroy_
+   16. Destroy all terraform resources: _terraform destroy_